Correctional Officers and Life Insurance

 When facing these extra charges, it is in your best interest to work with an independent agency who represents most of the carriers.
 Being able to pivot and move carriers is essential to achieving the best rates possible.
 Always feel free to contact Good Life Protection to see how low we can get your premiums down to the best possible rate.

 Your overall health impacts your life insurance rates more!

-The point of this blog is to illustrate the difference your occupation as a correctional officer can have on life insurance rates.
+The point of this blog is to illustrate the difference in your occupation as a correctional officer can have on life insurance rates.
 The main thing to remember is, your health is the most important factor.
-It carries the heaviest weight on your application.
+It carries the heaviest weight on your life insurance application.

 We have touched on this in other blog posts, but you need to be transparent with your agent.
 This includes disclosing all the relevant facts.
 Putting all the pieces together and finding a company that fits is the agents‘ job.
 The only way the agent can do this effectively is if you afford them the opportunity to do so.

 Maybe you have type 1 or type 2 diabetes.
 Regardless of what your current health status is, Good Life Protection would love to help navigate you through the process.
 We try to make everything as stress-free and expedited as possible.